 We filter out certain User Agents

-Recently we noticed false clicks of links in email campaigns from the Yahoo!
-Slurp User Agent, and in the last few days we’ve noticed a new bot clicking links in users’ mail merge campaigns: BLEXBot.
+A few years back, we noticed false clicks of links in email campaigns from the Yahoo!
+Slurp User Agent, and in the since then we’ve noticed a new bot clicking links in users’ mail merge campaigns: BLEXBot.

 The User agent for BLEXBot looks like: